Gas lighting in the streets, early to mid 20th century

 The light from the gas street lamps was greenish, eerie and flickering.
 Both my father and I on separate occasions thought we saw a woman ghost in our front bedroom, but I didn't want to think of such things and put it down to the eeriness of the flickering shadows.

 Street lights gave out more light than house lights because there were more gas jets to a lamp, each with its own mantle.
 When the mantles needed replacing, which was more often than they were actually replaced, the light flickered so that shadows seemed to move.

-Just after the war clockwork timers started being installed.
-Then the light came on automatically every evening and went off automatically every morning.
-Every so often a man with a ladder would visit each lamp to wind up the clockwork mechanism.
+Shortly after the Second World War clockwork timers started being installed in street lamps.
+Then the light came on automatically every evening and went off automatically every morning - which meant the end of the lamplighter.
+Nevertheless, every so often a man with a ladder would still visit each lamp to wind up the clockwork mechanism.